smbape/node-umd-builder/README.md

 With the classic brunch, the only way to add a compiler is to delacre it in package.json.
 That is too restrictive for me for 3 reasons:
-  - First, I am too lazy to always create npm package when I am testing stuff
+  - First, I am too lazy to always create an npm package when I am testing stuff
   - Second, I am also too lazy to spend time to find a way to try completely separate my custom compilers from umd-builder package
-  - Third, the benefits of being lazy seem to me far greater than the benefit of having a package
+  - Third, the benefits of being lazy seem to me far greater than the benefits of having a package

-For those reasons, I added a way to add compilers directly in brunch-config file
+For those reasons, I made a way to add compilers directly in brunch-config file.

 Nevertheless, if I am aware of better benefits than being lazy, I will spend time to try to make things cleaner.

 ### AmdCompiler

-Depends on umd-builder
+Depends on umd-builder.

 Mandatory.
-Transform files with a top level factory or freact function in umd module
+Transform files with a top level factory or freact function in umd module.

 ```coffeescript
 exports.config =